code-for-nashville/power-of-attorney/README.md

 Compiles sass files into css for production

-### `yarn deploy`

-Builds the app for production and deploys it to Github Pages.

-Note: You'll need write access to the `gh-pages` branch of our repository to run this command.

 ## Styling

 This project is built with [Grommet](http://grommet.io/), and ships with a custom [SCSS](http://sass-lang.com/) Grommet theme in  `styles/grommet/`.